MEDIABLOCKAI/docs/general-1/MBC-consensus/README.md

-# Crypto Media Network Coin Consensus
+# Media Block Network Coin Consensus

 Consensus is a fault-tolerant mechanism that is used in blockchain systems to achieve the necessary agreement on the single state of the network.
-Crypto Media Network Coin network is using a [Delegated Proof of Stake](https://en.bitcoinwiki.org/wiki/DPoS) (DPoS) consensus model.
+Media Block Network Coin network is using a [Delegated Proof of Stake](https://en.bitcoinwiki.org/wiki/DPoS) (DPoS) consensus model.
 DPoS is a variation of [Proof of Stake](https://en.bitcoinwiki.org/wiki/Proof-of-stake) consensus.
 In PoS there are a set of validators that are responsible for keeping the network updated and validating the network's state.
 They do this in turns, every validator has their turn in line.
 On their turn the validator updates the network's state, and the rest of the validators check that the update is valid.

 ![](<../../.gitbook/assets/image (3).png>)